-Penalties for failing to meet your licensing obligations depend on the offence committed and may include:
+The penalties for failing to meet your licensing obligations depend on the offence committed, but may include:

-- the cancellation, suspension or amendment of a licence or permit
+- the cancellation, suspension or amendment of your licence or permit

 - the issue of a direction to comply with your licence terms, conditions or restrictions, to carry out specific works, or to limit your taking of water